matn7/Google-Platform-Notes/flashcard/SystemDesign.md

 build is stable enough for more extensive testing.
 Identifies major issues.
 Prevents wasting time on comprehensive testing.

 31) Set Based Consistency CQRS?
 Answer: How to check if record already exists in a database table?
 How to check if User already exists?
 Solution Lookup database table.
-Message Dispatch Interceptor: a) Will intercept a command before it is processed by the command handler. b) Use JPA to query lookup table. c) Event handler to persist productID and title in lookup table.
+Message Dispatch Interceptor:
+a) Will intercept a command before it is processed by the command handler.
+b) Use JPA to query lookup table.
+c) Event handler to persist productID and title in lookup table.

-32) Service Discovery and LB in Microservices?
+32) Service Discovery and Load Balancing in Microservices?
-Answer: Service Discovery: a) Simplifies service-to-service communication. b) Facilitates stability and fault tolerance.
+Answer: Service Discovery:
+a) Simplifies service-to-service communication.
+b) Facilitates stability and fault tolerance.
 c) Supports dynamic environments.
+Load Balancing:
-Load Balancing: a) Enhances Reliability. b) Improves Scalability. c) Fault Tolerance.
+a) Enhances Reliability.
+b) Improves Scalability.
+c) Fault Tolerance.
-Tools and Technologies: Service Discovery: consul, etcd, zookeeper, kubernetes.
+Tools and Technologies:
+Service Discovery: consul, etcd, zookeeper, kubernetes.
 Load Balancing: Reverse Proxy: Nginx, HaProxy.
-Service Mesh: Istio, Linkerd/ Load Balancers: Google Cloud LB
+Service Mesh: Istio, Linkerd.
+Load Balancers: Google Cloud LB.

 33) SOAP Service Definition?
-Answer: Request / Response Format.
-Request Structure.
-Response Structure.
-Endpoint.
+Answer: Request / Response Format, Request Structure, Response Structure, Endpoint.

 34) What are Self-Contained Systems (SCS)?
 Answer: SCS is a type of microservice that specifies elements of macro architecture.